ryan-miller/meetup/README.md

 ## Steps

-After downloading the repo either via git desktop, cli or simply download.
+After downloading the repo either via git desktop, cli or simply download (Ryan to show steps):
 1. Open api.html in the browser.
 2. Add in jQuery.
 3. Make an API call.